We are :

 Powered by MotoCMS

-There are six official routes used to trek to the summit of Kilimanjaro.
+There are six official routes used to trek to the summit of Mt.
+Kilimanjaro.
 While each route arrives at Uhuru peak, they are significantly different.
-It is important to carefully consider the route's scenery, difficulty, traffic, acclimatization characteristics and overall summit rate when selecting the route that is best for you.
+It is important to consider the route's scenery, difficulty, traffic, acclimatization characteristics and overall summit rate in order to select the route that is best for you.

 Lonely Planet’s detailed guide to trekking in East Africa.
 With 27 detailed treks, the guide is a must have when planning your Trek in East Africa.